 Once you know that, there are several resources you can utilize to investigate a potential employer.
 Sites like Glassdoor, for example, where you can find feedback from current and former employees about the work environment and company culture.

-Knowing this can help you decide if it’s somewhere you actually want to spend one-third of your life.
+Getting insight on how people feel about a company and how they present themselves to the world can help you decide if it’s somewhere you actually want to spend one-third of your life.

 As you can see, doing research on the company you’re going to be interviewing with can only help you.
 And it’s also worth mentioning: interviewers can tell if you’ve prepared for the interview or not.